For the protection of people and the environment

 Companies are obliged to adopt a policy statement.
 As part of their due diligence, they must also introduce systematic risk management, conduct risk analyses and embed all risks and preventive measures, document them and make them publicly accessible (for example in the CSR report).
 In addition, companies must establish a complaints procedure.

-In Germany, there are currently about 900 companies (with more than 3,000 employees) that have been affected by the Act on Corporate Due Diligence Obligations in Supply Chains, since January 2023.
-From 2024, a total of 4,800 companies (with 1,000 employees or more) are expected to be affected.
+In Germany, there are currently about 900 companies (with more than 3,000 employees) that have been affected by the German Supply Chain Act (LkSG) since it entered into force in January 2023.
+A further 4,800 companies (with 1,000 employees or more) are thought to have been affected when the German law’s scope extended in 2024.

 If the law is violated, companies must expect sanctions and damage to their reputations.
 Depending on the severity of the offense, fines of EUR 100,000, EUR 500,000 or even EUR 800,000 could be imposed (source: Federal Law Gazette, as of July 22, 2021).
 In certain cases, companies that generate a turnover of more than EUR 400 million in a year must expect a fine of up to 2% of their average annual turnover.
 In addition, exclusion from public procurement for a period of up to three years is also possible.